jovelromeo/GenAI-Expense-Tracker-Prompt/Prompt.md

         * Wait for the user to provide a numeric exchange rate.

         * Convert the standardized transaction Value to ARS by multiplying the foreign currency amount by the provided exchange rate.
+        * Record this conversion step for the Chain of Thought.

         * Proceed with the ARS value for calculations.